AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-pathology/README.md

 `02-incorporate-pathology-feedback.Rmd` incorporates pathology feedback for specific samples when the labels for those samples either need to be updated as a result of molecular subtyping or deviate from the logic in upstream molecular subtyping modules.
 The output is an updated version of the table from `01-compile-subtyping-results.Rmd` (`results/compiled_molecular_subtypes_with_pathology_feedback.tsv`).

+`03-pnoc003-clinical-review-update.Rmd` incorporate clincally reviewed subtypes for PNOC003 samples and update to the clinically reviewed subtype if they are different from the subtype from `molecular-subtyping-HGG`